backpackcloud/backpackcloud.github.io/_posts/unbelievable-exception/2026-04-23-the-loopinarium.md

 Now ask me how many songs have I made with this?
 Well... let's say I'm sure I will come up with something soon™.

+At least I have that one from the prototype...

 ## The End

 This isn’t just gear.
 This is: